Main Grand Canyon Tributary

 On day 3, after a good breakfast we willl again begin hiking, reaching the confluence of the Little Colorado and Colorado Rivers, and Grand Canyon’s Beamer Trail.
 Though the last couple of days have been excellent and spectacular, this confluence is quite impressive, with thundering rapids and sweeping views from the Tapeats Sandstone ledges traversed by the Beamer.
 We will camp at the Palisades Creek drainage, and fall asleep to the soothing sounds of the Lava Canyon Rapids in Grand Canyon National Park.

-Distance & Elevation: 9 miles, 350 foot descent
+Elevation & Distance: 9 miles, 350 foot descent

 Breakfast, Lunch, Dinner